hannobraun/playground/2025-08-02_monobloc/README.md

 not defined anywhere.
 The compiler translates them as calls to a sentinel function, which fails at runtime.

-However, if an undefined function is defined later, the compiler replaces these sentinel calls.
+However, if those bindings are defined later, the compiler replaces those sentinel calls.

 ```